Mariner 4: Micrometeoroid hits and end of communications

 Data acquisition resumed in late 1967.
 The cosmic dust detector registered 17 hits in a 15-minute span on September 15, part of an apparent micrometeoroid shower that temporarily changed the spacecraft attitude and probably slightly damaged its thermal shield.
 Later it was speculated that Mariner 4 passed through debris of comet D/1895 Q1 (Swift), and even made a flyby of that comet's possibly shattered nucleus at 20 e6km.

 On December 7 the gas supply in the attitude control system was exhausted, and between December 10 and 11, a total of 83 micrometeoroid hits were recorded which caused perturbation of the spacecraft's attitude and degradation of the signal strength.
 On December 21, 1967, communications with Mariner 4 were terminated.
-The spacecraft is now derelict in an exterior heliocentric orbit.
+The spacecraft is now derelict in a superior heliocentric orbit.